dsolera/silverbullet-plug-silverspooler/README.md

 This plug does not record printer information and does not allow to group filament and print jobs by printer.

+All data is saved in YAML files that is easily portable and human-readable.

 ## Configuration

 By default, this plug stores data in the current space under the `Files/SilverSpooler/` folder.